multibdoyle/a-new-york-city-food-diary/content/blog/pops-eat-rite-has-me-hooked-on-vegan-food/index.md

 img: ./PopsBurgerandFries_Small.jpeg # Add image post (optional)
 tags: [burgers, vegetarian, Alphabet City] # add tag
 ---
-Pops Eat-Rite is a new school burger joint following an old school template.
+<a href='https://www.popseatrite.com/' target='blank'>Pops Eat-Rite</a> is a new school burger joint following an old school template.
 Their core specialty — smashed-and-griddled plant-based burgers — is set in the tradition of fast-casual grandaddies like McDonalds or In-N-Out, with the sort of primary-colored and bold-lined aesthetic that could only come about from a fast food spot born on St. Mark’s Place.

 Endless Hospitality Group opened up Pops as a takeout-and-delivery storefront in September of last year, a quick strategy pivot which helped them hire back staff furloughed from their other neighborhood spots including The Wayland and Goodnight Sonny.
 According to the cashier I talked to today, business has been great.
 Pops’ inside space, of course currently off-limits for seating, looks decently expansive; I could image Pops functioning both as a casual, off-kilter date spot or a place to stop in to meet with friends before taking a stroll through Tompkins Square.
 I look forward to seeing how Endless Hospitality makes use of the space once COVID restrictions are lifted.